MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/pools-queues.md

 ![TFS 2015 build system architecture](_img/build-system-architecture-tfs-2015.png)

-You create and manage pools from the Agent pools tab.
+You create and manage organization agent pools from the agent pools tab in admin settings.

 [!INCLUDE [agent-pools](_shared/agent-pools-tab.md)]

-You create and manage pools from the Project agent pools tab.
+You create and manage project agent pools from the agent pools tab in project settings.

 [!INCLUDE [agent-pools](_shared/agent-queues-tab.md)]